least 10% of men in our country have suffered

 they do in women.

-average age is 17 years old) as their victims
+(the average age is 17 years old) as their

-in isolated areas where help is not readily
+young males in isolated areas where help is

 on a remote road or find some other way to